yarisvt/tyk-docs/tyk-docs/content/tyk-stack/tyk-gateway/install/ce-helm-chart.md

 ```

 #### Tyk Ingress
-To set up an ingress for your gateways read [Ingress Controller with Tyk Operator](/tyk-oss/ce-kubernetes-ingress).
+To set up an ingress for your Tyk Gateways see our [Tyk Operator GitHub repository](https://github.com/TykTechnologies/tyk-operator).

 ### Next Steps Tutorials
 Follow the Tutorials on the Open Source tabs for the following: